lockss/lockss-rtd-portal/docs/plugin/introduction/concepts.rst

 All plugins define a number of identifying aspects:

-*  **Plugin identifier**: a unique identifier for the plugin.
+*  :ref:`Plugin Identifier`: a unique identifier for the plugin.

-*  **Plugin name**: a user-friendly name for the plugin.
+*  :ref:`Plugin Name`: a user-friendly name for the plugin.

-*  **Plugin version**: the plugin's version number.
+*  :ref:`Plugin Version`: the plugin's version number.

-*  **Plugin configuration parameters**: a list of configuration parameter descriptors, defining the placeholders in use in the plugin's rules and code.
+*  :ref:`Plugin Configuration Parameters`: a list of configuration parameter descriptors, defining the placeholders in use in the plugin's rules and code.

-*  **AU name**: a rule to generate a default name for each AU based on the plugin name and the plugin parameters, in the event the AU does not have a name in the AU inventory.
+*  :ref:`AU Name`: a rule to generate a default name for each AU based on the plugin name and the plugin parameters, in the event the AU does not have a name in the AU inventory.

-Optionally:

-*  **Required daemon version**: the release number of the earliest version of the LOCKSS software that supports all the features required by the plugin.
+*  :ref:`Required Daemon Version`: the release number of the earliest version of the LOCKSS software that supports all the features required by the plugin.

 The :doc:`../identification/index` chapter covers these plugin aspects.